ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 exit status 1
 ```

-This can happen either because the original specified control keys (previous step) do not contain the
+This can happen either because the original specified control keys -previous step- don't contain the
-ledger address, or because the ledger address control key was not selected in the current step.
+ledger address, or because the ledger address control key wasn't selected in the current step.
 In the
-given example, the ledger 0 address control key was not selected.
+given example, the ledger 0 address control key wasn't selected.

-Note 2: if by mistake ledger 1, that has no funds, is connected, and selected for chain creation, the
+Note 2: if by mistake the user connects the ledger 1, that has no funds, and selects it for chain creation,
-operation is going to fail when trying to pay the fee for the SUBNET creation TX, with:
+the operation is going to fail when trying to pay the fee for the SUBNET creation TX, with:

 ```text
 ✔ 2